 In his psychotherapy practice, Dr. LaBier helps individuals and couples resolve emotional conflicts that impact their personal life goals, relationships and careers.
-He helps them develop emotional resiliency and growth within today’s turbulent, unpredictable environment; and find ways to create more integration within their lives, an increasing need within the midlife years, from about 35 onward.
+He helps them develop emotional resiliency and growth that is relevant to life within today’s turbulent, unpredictable environment; and helps them find pathways to greater integration and sense of “evolution” in their lives.

 His speaking engagements and workshops include such topics as: integrating career success, personal life goals, and internal well-being; emotional resilience in a turbulent world; midlife development; and building a positive management culture.

 Dr. LaBier is a clinical professor at The George Washington University; has been a faculty member of the Washington School of Psychiatry, and has served as a Fellow of the Research Council of Healthy Companies, a nonprofit organization supported by the MacArthur Foundation.

 Dr. LaBier is currently working on a new book project about the rise of an orientation among men and women towards integrating careers, personal life goals, and serving the common good.
 In it, he explains why this new orientation redefines psychological healthy living and emotional resiliency within today’s post-globalized, interconnected world.

 A native of upstate New York, he’s lived in Washington, DC for decades — but still loves New England and New York’s Hudson Valley.